 July 2015 was big for me.
 I went to Italy.
 Alone.
 Rented a car.
 And survived.
 It was amazing!

-My life changed June 2016.
+My life changed in June 2016.
 I attended the Western States 100 with my friend David to pace him.
-You can read more on that experience in my LinkedIn article The Happiest Moment of my Life.
+You can read more about that experience in my LinkedIn article The Happiest Moment of my Life.

 September of 2016 I embraced the hurt and ran my first 50 miler.
 It hurt, a lot, but was so very worth it.